alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Copies of incarceration, arrest, and booking records from every state, city, and county law enforcement agency related to the case

-After obtaining the required documents, the individual must fill out the Petition for Expungement of Records form provided by the state's unified judicial system.
+3. Fill out the required forms: After obtaining the required documents, the individual must fill out the Petition for Expungement of Records form provided by the state's unified judicial system.
+Inquirers may fill out the form using information received from other public documents.
+Furthermore, they must attach the necessary documents to their petition.

 • The district attorney of the jurisdiction(s) where the arrest happened and the case was heard.